SaiSindhuja197/mslearn-fabric/Instructions/Labs/01-apache-spark.md

    plt.show()
     ```

-4. Run the modified code and note that seaborn enables you to set a consistent color theme for your plots.
+4. **Run** the modified code and observe that Seaborn allows you to apply a consistent color theme across your plots for enhanced visual appeal.

     ![](./Images2/1/t8-21.png)